botpress/botpress/docs/getting_started/trivia_storage.md

 ## Per-user storage

-If you want to store things about your users and you want that information to be persisted across multiple conversations, we suggest you use [User Tags](../../advanced/tags).
+If you want to store things about your users and you want that information to be persisted across multiple conversations, we suggest you use `User Tags`.

 ```js
 storeAge: async (state, event) => {